Soojin-Lee0819/connectionsLab/Project2/README.md

   ````

 A collegue of mine also faced this issue for another project.
-He was able to solve this issue by using p5 live media to send data instead of using sockets to send data.
-However, for my project, I send multiple datas from socket.io to manage rooms, track scoring systems, number of users in each room and more.
+He was able to solve this issue by using p5 live media to send data, instead of using sockets to send data.
+However, for my project, I send multiple types of data to manage rooms, track scoring systems, track number of users in each room, and more.
 Therefore, adopting this solution wasn't ideal. <br><br>

  Another proposed solutions were:
   - using lower level webrtc library - peer JS or simplePeer JS
   - Forcing multiple sockets from one page

-There were multiples solutions to explore but instead, I decided to work on the physical-digital card game!
+There were multiples solutions to be explored in the future.
+For now, I decided to work on the physical-digital card game!

 ## Physical-digital Card Game